markentier/markentier.tech/site/content/posts/2021/01/rust-wasm-on-aws-lambda-edge/index.md

 <small>_Note: The displayed code might not be up-to-date with the repository version._</small>

 There is one function (`start`) which is triggered when the Wasm module gets loaded.
 You can use it to set up some internal state if needed.
-We only used it here for configuring the panic handler; whenever an unrecoverable error happens, it gets logged via `console.error`, helps immensly with debugging.
+We only used it here for configuring the panic handler; whenever an unrecoverable error happens, it gets logged via `console.error`, helps immensely with debugging.
 And as we do console logging anyway, there shouldn't be any significant overhead for that part.
 The compilation output will probably a bit bigger because it needs to store more information for the better panic output.

 The other—probably way more interesting—function is `handler`, which takes the inputs from the JS side, does … a lot of nothing, and returns a request JSON blob for CloudFront to deal with.